-Therefore a Regulation 28 compliant multi-asset high equity or other domestic fund that is limited to 25% offshore exposure may not be the most efficient solution.
+Therefore, a Regulation 28-compliant multi-asset high-equity or other domestic fund that is limited to 30% offshore exposure, may not be the most efficient solution.
 In fact, an unconstrained investment mandate improves the return characteristics of a multi-asset (balanced) portfolio at only marginally higher risk.

-Investing in an FSB-approved rand-denominated international unit trust fund (e.g. the Investec Global Multi-Asset Income Feeder Fund, Investec Global Strategic Managed Feeder Fund and Investec Global Franchise Feeder Fund, which invest directly into their respective underlying funds).
+Investing in an FSCA-approved rand-denominated international unit trust fund (e.g. the Investec Global Multi-Asset Income, Global Strategic Managed and Global Franchise Feeder funds, which invest directly into their respective underlying funds).
 By doing so, investors do not make use of their individual offshore allowance.
 Rather, they invest in rands and when they disinvest, the proceeds are paid in rands.
 While investors benefit from being invested in funds that only hold offshore assets, they remain exposed to South African political risk.

-Investing in a foreign-domiciled international unit trust fund that is registered in South Africa (e.g. the Investec Global Multi Asset Income Fund, Investec Global Strategic Managed Fund and Investec Global Franchise Fund).
-By doing so, investors invest directly into an FSB-approved offshore fund in its dealing currency e.g. dollars, pounds or euros.
+Investing in a foreign-domiciled international unit trust fund that is registered in South Africa (e.g. the Investec Global Multi-Asset Income, Global Strategic Managed and Global Franchise funds).
+By doing so, investors invest directly into an FSCA-approved offshore fund in its dealing currency e.g. dollars, pounds or euros.
 Having completed the fund’s application form, investors effectively instruct their bank (local or international) to make payment to the fund’s bank account.
 When disinvesting, investors will then also receive the proceeds in the fund’s dealing currency.

 Many South Africans have favoured rand-denominated international funds because of the perceived complexity of applying for tax and Reserve Bank clearance to invest offshore directly.
 However, now that investors can invest up to R1 million annually in an international fund without the need for any prior approvals, they can access foreign-domiciled international funds with relative ease and thereby diversify away South African political risk.
 In addition to the annual discretionary allowance of up to R1 million, investors also have a foreign capital allowance of up to R10 million per calendar year (a total sum of R11 million).
 Investors need to obtain foreign tax clearance from the South African Revenue Service when they wish to utilise their annual foreign allowance of R10 million.
 Reserve Bank approval is only required when investors wish to transfer funds offshore in excess of the maximum total sum of R11 million per calendar year.